One way to write it

 Tiny WASM binaries

 Direct IR-to-WASM emission with no runtime overhead.
-Hello World compiles to ~2 KB.
-Full stdlib programs stay under 50 KB.
+Hello World compiles to 703 bytes, and you pay only for what you use — list work adds about 2 KB.

 fn greet(name: String) -> String = "Hello, ${name}!"